-The mosque has one large dome resting on heavy piers and supported by four half-domes, a structural and architectural development that grew into the classic centralized plan seen in Sinan's Sehezade Mosque in Istanbul (1543-48).
-In each of the corners between the half domes is a small dome set on squinches.
+The prayer hall is composed of a square chamber divided into nine bays.
+The central bay is formed by four large piers that support the central dome, and four bays covered by semidomes flank this large central space.
+In each of the corners between the half domes is a bay covered by a small dome set on squinches.
 The lower ceiling-height of the half-domes accentuates the importance of the space under the central dome, allowing a hierarchy of spaces to de-emphasize the perfectly square plan of the prayer hall.

 Aslanapa, Oktay.
 Turkish art and architecture.
 New York: Praeger Publishers, 1971.

 Sinclair, T. A. Eastern Turkey: an architectural and archaeological survey.
 London: Pindar Press, 1989.